smartcontractkit/ccip-tools-ts/ccip-cli/README.md

 `--allow-out-of-order-exec` (`--ooo`) is only available on v1.5+ lanes, and opt-out of _sender_ `nonce` order enforcement.
 It's useful for destinations where execution can't be guaranteed (e.g. zkOverflow), and required for many destinations.
+You can read about this config [here](https://docs.chain.link/ccip/tutorials/svm/source/token-transfers#understanding-the-configuration-fields).

 `--approve-max` will approve the maximum possible amount of tokens, if approval is needed for either transfer or fee tokens.
 Default behavior is to approve the strictly needed allowance.